Filing Manual – Guide G – Deactivation (OPR s. 44)

 1. Describe how the environmental and socio-economic effects have already been considered in an ESA by the Commission.

-2. If the environmental and socio-economic effects have not been addressed by a previous ESA, provide the filing requirements outlined in Guide A, section A.2.
+2. If the environmental and socio-economic effects have not been addressed by a previous ESA, provide the filing requirements outlined in s A.2.

 G.3 Filing Requirements – Economics

-Provide the necessary economic information as outlined in Guide A, section A.3.
+1. Provide the necessary economic information as outlined in s A.3.

 Deactivation is defined in section 1 of the OPR as meaning “to remove temporarily from service”.
 An improperly deactivated pipeline or a section of it may be a source of risk to the public and the environment.